j23414/jekyll_rtd/geospatial/session3-intro-to-python-dask-on-ceres.md

 This is a test to see if download can be automatic.

-* <a id="raw-url" href="https://raw.githubusercontent.com/kerriegeil/SCINET-GEOSPATIAL-RESEARCH-WG/master/tutorials/session3-intro-to-python-dask-on-ceres.ipynb" download="session3-intro-to-python-dask-on-ceres.ipynb">Download FILE test</a>
+* <a href="https://j23414.github.io/jekyll_rtd/geospatial/session3-intro-to-python-dask-on-ceres.ipynb.zip">Download FILE test</a>

 Another attempt by zipping the file.